yawnoc/mahjong-scorer/README.md

-The envisaged situation here is that D has supplied enough favourable tiles for A to have revealed melds indicating significant chance of a high-scoring win (e.g. 12 same-suited tiles, 2 out of 3 dragon triplets, etc.);
+The envisaged situation here is that D has supplied enough favourable tiles for A to have revealed melds indicating significant chance of a high-scoring win (e.g. 12 same-suited tiles, 2 out of 3 dragon triplets, etc.).
-should that high-scoring win eventuate via self-drawing by A, then D ought to bear all losses.
+Should such high-scoring win eventuate through self-drawing by A, then D ought to bear losses on behalf of B and C.

 [LICENSE]: LICENSE